Rodgers, Jones star for Packers in 31-24 victory over Chiefs

-“He’s very talented,” Rodgers said, “and I think this scheme is giving him the opportunity to do a lot more out of the backfield.
-You know, we’re splitting him out and throwing the ball to him.
-We kind of caught lightning in a bottle there a couple of times.
-Hit him on a slant-and-go for 50 and on a screen pass for 70 or whatever.
-He’s a talented guy.
-I’m very proud of him.”
+With reigning league MVP Patrick Mahomes out with a dislocated kneecap, Moore took the reins of the Chiefs’ high-powered offense and fared quite well.
+He threw for 267 yards with two touchdowns and no interceptions in the ex-high school coach’s first NFL start in more than two years.

-The Chiefs (5-3) hoped Mahomes could make a miraculous recovery 10 days after dislocating his kneecap in Denver in time to play.
-But after the league MVP was limited all week in practice, coach Andy Reid announced Friday his franchise quarterback would be inactive for the game.
+The Chiefs (5-3) hoped Mahomes could make a miraculous recovery 10 days after hurting his knee in Denver in time to play.
+But after he was limited in practice throughout the week, coach Andy Reid announced Friday that the franchise quarterback would be inactive for the game.

-Moore took the reins of the high-powered offense and fared well, throwing for 267 yards with two touchdowns and no picks in the ex-high school coach’s first start in more than two years.

-It wasn’t the Rodgers-Mahomes matchup everyone wanted, but Moore and Co. made sure it was still an entertaining game between teams with Super Bowl aspirations.
+They had to settle for an entertaining matchup between division leaders instead.

-It started like most outside the walls of 1 Arrowhead Drive expected, with Rodgers slicing up the defense and Green Bay marching for two quick touchdowns.
+The game started like most people outside the walls of 1 Arrowhead Drive expected, with Rodgers slicing up the defense and Green Bay marching for two quick touchdowns.

 The Chiefs led 17-14 at halftime, raising some eyebrows across the league.

-“Once we got in the flow,” Moore said, “we were kind of rolling for a little while.”

-LaFleur made a couple adjustments, though, and Rodgers and Co. began to move the ball once more.
+Green Bay coach Matt LaFleur made a couple of adjustments, though, and Rodgers and Co. began to move the ball once more.
 They used a 15-play drive that soaked up more than half the third quarter to get a tying field goal, then got the ball back when LeSean McCoy fumbled on the very next play.

 Five players later, Rodgers conjured up more of his magic.